What Is the Fireline Method?

-The Fireline Method is a practical framework for restaurants that want fewer surprises, cleaner handoffs, and growth that does not require heroics.
-It is not a stack of tools or a one time project.
-It is a way to see how work and information move through your business so every change has context, owners, and proof that it worked.
-We use it to align operations, technology, and finance so teams can move faster with less effort and leaders can make decisions with numbers they trust.
+The Fireline Method is a practical operating framework for restaurants that want fewer surprises, cleaner handoffs, and growth that does not depend on constant heroics from ownership or management.
+It is not a collection of tools or a one time project.
+It is a way of seeing how work, data, and decisions move through the business so that every change has context, clear ownership, and proof that it worked.

 The Five Phases at a Glance